 Over half of Utah high school seniors miss out on possible financial aid chances

 For the third year in a row, Utah has the highest percentage of high school graduates who didn’t complete the Free Application for Federal Student Aid (FAFSA) — 55%.
-According to an analysis by NerdWallet, Utah seniors missed out on an estimated $36 million of Pell Grant aid (no repayment required) as they moved on […]
+According to an analysis by NerdWallet, Utah seniors missed out on an estimated $36 million of Pell Grant aid (no repayment required) as they moved on… Continue Reading Over half of Utah high school seniors miss out on possible financial aid chances

 Regents address mental health on Utah’s college campuses